froger-me/wp-packages-update-server/readme.txt

 * **WP Plugin Update Server admin page:** to manage the list of packages and configure the plugin.
 * **Package management:** to manage update packages, showing a listing with Package Name, Version, Type, File Name, Size, Last Modified and License Status ; includes bulk operations to delete, download and change the license status, and the ability to delete all the packages.
-* **Add Packages:** Upload update packages from a local machine to the server, or download them to the server from a remote repository.
+* **Add Packages:** Upload update packages from a local machine to the server, or download them to the server from a Remote Repository.
 * **General settings:** for archive files download size, cache, and logs, with force clean.
 * **Packages licensing:** Prevent plugins and themes installed on remote WordPress installation from being updated without a valid license.
 Licenses are generated automatically by default and the values are unguessable (it is recommended to keep the default).
 When checking the validity of licenses an extra license signature is also checked to prevent the use of a license on more than the configured allowed domains.
-* **Packages remote source:** WP Plugin Update Server can act as a proxy and will help you to connect your clients with your plugins and themes kept on a remote repository, so that they are always up to date.
+* **Packages remote source:** WP Plugin Update Server can act as a proxy and will help you to connect your clients with your plugins and themes kept on a Remote Repository, so that they are always up to date.
 Supports Bitbucket, Github and Gitlab, as well as self-hosted installations of Gitlab.
 Packages will not be installed on your server, only transferred to the clients whenever they request them.

 To connect their plugins or themes and WP Plugin Update Server, developers can find integration examples in the `wp-plugin-update-server/integration-examples` directory, or check the [documentation of the WP Package Updater](https://github.com/froger-me/wp-package-updater/blob/master/README.md).

 In addition, a [Must Use Plugin](https://codex.wordpress.org/Must_Use_Plugins) developers can add to the WordPress installation running WP Plugin Update Server is available in `wp-plugin-update-server/optimisation/wppus-endpoint-optimizer.php`.

 == Upgrade Information ==